tonywu6/mdbookkit/docs/src/rustdoc-link.md

 </figure>

 `mdbook-rustdoc-link` is an mdBook [preprocessor].
-Using rust-analyzer, it converts type names, module paths, etc. into links to online crate docs.
+Using rust-analyzer, it converts type names, module paths, and so on, into links to online crate docs.
 No more finding and pasting URLs by hand.

 <figure>